 - 1 Lower

 - Risk

-- 2 Average Risk
+- 2 Average

-- 3 Acceptable

 - Risk

+- 3 Acceptable Risk

 - 4 Higher Risk: A loan that has exhibited material deterioration in cash flows and/or other credit factors, which, if negative trends continue, could be indicative of future loss.

-- 5 Impaired/Loss Likely: A loan that has a significantly increased probability of default or principal loss.
+- 5 Impaired/Loss Likely: A loan that has a significantly increased probability of default or principal loss and has been deemed impaired.